RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-User Manual/2-Explorer/2-Items/1-items-overview/1-items-overview.md

 We can open items, read their data, add new data, edit existing data, or delete the entire item.

-## Data Types as Columns

-You system administrator will determine which columns should exist on a table.
-This also determines which types of data will be stored in that table's items.

-In the screenshot above, the system administrator has created the following columns: *Title*, *Assigned To*, *Start Date*, *Due Date*, and *Status*.
-Note, however, that there are additional columns not shown here.
-Each item contains [default fields](</docs/Rapid/2-User Manual/2-Explorer/1-Tables/4-default-fields/4-default-fields.md>) that are usually not visible.

-Additionally, to ensure items have a clean and simple appearance, your system administrator might choose to only show some columns when viewing them on a table.

-If we open an item, we will be able to see the other columns that are not visible here.

-## Columns and Fields
+## Columns

-Every Table in Rapid contains **Columns**.
+Every Table in Rapid contains **Columns** sometimes also know as 'fields'.
 For example, we could create a **Table** titled "Employees".
 This table would then need columns that store data about each employee.
-For example, we might want to record the *Name*, *Date of Birth* and *Email Address* of each employee.
+We might want to record the *Name*, *Date of Birth* and *Email Address* of each employee.

 Each of these pieces of information would become a column in our table.
-In this example, we would need a column where we can store text (to record the employee's name), a column to store a date (for their DOB), and a column where we can store an email address.
+In this example, we need a column where we can store text (to record the employee's name), a column to store a date (for their DOB), and a column where we can store an email address.

 Any item that we create inside the "Employees" table will now represent an employee, and it will contain the three columns mentioned above.
-It would look something like this:
+Which would look something like this:

 ![A screenshot that provides an example table as described above.
 It is titled "Employees" and contains three columns: Name, DOB, and Email.
 The table contains some example data, where a fake name, DOB, and Email have been filled in.](<Items Example.png>)